-EFL textbook corpus: 650,000 running words (Y7-9: 150,000; Y10-12; 500,000)
+- EFL textbook corpus: 650,000 running words (Y7-9: 150,000; Y10-12; 500,000)

 The third part of the JEFLL Corpus comprises the TL corpus.
-It is a corpus of EFL junior and senior high school textbooks.
-The junior high school textbooks are used officially at every junior high school in Japan.
+It is a corpus of EFL textbooks.
+It covers both junior and senior high school textbooks.
+As regards the junior high school textbooks, they are used officially at every junior high school in Japan.
 There are seven competing publishers producing such textbooks.
-Irrespective of which publisher one chooses, each publishes three books corresponding to the three recognised proficiency grades for years 7-9.
+Irrespective of which publisher one chooses, each publishes three books corresponding to the three recognized proficiency grades for years 7-9.
 Senior high school textbooks are more diversified and more than 50 titles have been published.
-This corpus contains mainly of the textbooks for English I and II (general English).
+This corpus contains mainly the textbooks for English I and II (general English).